gkw0010/gkw0010.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a forth year (2019-2023) undergraduate student at the College of Mechanical and Electrical Engineering, Beijing University of Chemical Technology.
-I am majoring in Robotics Engineering and my research interests are mainly about Soft Robot, Surgical Robot, Robot Navigation and Healthy Care.
+I am currently a fourth year (2019-2023) undergraduate student majoring in Robotics Engineering at the College of Mechanical and Electrical Engineering, Beijing University of Chemical Technology.
+My research interests are mainly about Soft Robot, Surgical Robot, Robot Navigation and Healthy Care.